 5. Loose Gutters

 Your gutters are responsible for draining water and routing it away from your home.
 If you are not using gutter protection, like a gutter guard, they can become clogged with leaves and other debris.
 Checking gutters regularly and keeping them free of debris helps keep water draining away from your home and can help protect your home from water damage.
 In the case of a loose gutter, it’s important to repair or replace it as soon as possible.
 This is definitely one of the things homeowners should not delay fixing.

 A loose gutter often does not route water away from your house as intended.
 This can cause water to pool near your house and seep into areas it’s not supposed to go, like around your foundation or inside your home.
 A loose gutter also has the potential to fall or break away from the house, which can cause a lot of collateral damage on the way down.
 Investing in a new gutter or gutter guard ensures your gutter is secure and keeps water draining away from your house.

+These are just a few things homeowners should not delay fixing.
+In addition to causing other damage, they are also all ways you may be encouraging mold growth in your home.
 Regardless of your home improvement needs, Zephyr Thomas is here to help.
 Call us at 717-399-4708 to talk about your next home improvement project!